Good to have you along on this post-Christmas day, December 26th.

 And if you repeal the Bush tax cuts, you're going to see a huge tax increase.

-The marriage penalty will kick in, the generous child exemptions will will be out once again.
+The generous child exemptions will be out once again.

 You want to kill the economy.

-Because if the liberal left gets control of the economic levers, can you say stagflation?
+In fact, right now, we are in very, very dangerous territory because if the liberal left gets control of the economic levers, can you say stagflation?

-We've had some very, very easy monetary policy, and we're we've had the threat of huge tax increases down the road.
+We've had some very, very easy monetary policy, and we've had the threat of huge tax increases down the road.

 There is nothing worse than that one-two punch with the American economy.